Automated optimization of force field parameters against ensemble-averaged measurements with Bayesian Inference of Conformational Populations: Deriving the first and second derivatives of the BICePs score.

-where the notation $\langle \cdot \rangle^{\prime}$ denotes the average with respect to $\left(\frac{1}{Z}\exp(-u)\right)^{2}$.
 When $i = j$ (diagonal elements of the Hessian), the second-order partial derivatives of the BICePs score can be seen as the difference of the Boltzmann-averaged second-order partial derivative of the energy and the variance in its first-order partial derivative:

 To compute the derivatives of the BICePs score, we need the first and second derivatives of the BICePs energy function $u$, which consists of taking derivatives of the negative logarithm of the posterior, since $u = -\log p(X,\boldsymbol{\sigma}|D, \epsilon)$.
 The derivative of this function with respect to some force field parameter $\epsilon$ is